Pitmaster BBQ Catering in Ridgecrest, North Carolina

 Pitmaster Site Read

 For Ridgecrest, North Carolina, this section is about service fit.
 For school or campus settings such as Carrboro High or Phillips Middle, the question is whether the BBQ can feed people inside a tight window without backing up the day.
-Near Victory Harvest Church Inc., the question is whether guests will arrive all at once or in waves, and whether a truck, buffet, or staffed line will keep the meal comfortable.
+Near Victory Harvest Church Inc., the question is whether guests will arrive all at once or in waves, and whether a truck, Buffet, OR staffed line will keep the meal comfortable.
 That is why the first conversation matters: the better we understand the event, the better the barbecue service can fit it.

 Coverage